raspberrypilearning/top-5-emoji-list/en/step_3.md

 --- task ---

-**Test:** The list should be wider.
+**Test:** Check that the list is wider.
 If your webpage is wide enough, then the trophy appears to the right.

 --- /task ---

 You can also use HTML and CSS to create **animations** that change elements on a webpage.

 A CSS `@keyframes` rule can be set to change over time.
-You can change colour, position, size, rotation and many more properties.
+You can change colour, position, size, rotation, and many more properties.

 `@keyframes` control how the element should look when a percentage of the running animation is complete.

 --- task ---

-**Find:** the `.spinme` class at the top of the `animation.css` file.
-The `.spinme` class has been created for you, it runs a CSS animation called `rotate-center` that rotates from a start position of 0 degrees and ends at 360 degrees.
+**Find:** Search for the `.spinme` class at the top of the `animation.css` file.
+The `.spinme` class has been created for you and it runs a CSS animation called `rotate-center` that rotates from a start position of 0 degrees and ends at 360 degrees.

 The line `animation: rotate-center linear 8s 2;` tells the class to use the `rotate-center` animation with `linear` timing so that it runs at the same speed all the way through.
-The animation runs for 8 seconds and repeats twice.
+The animation runs for eight seconds and repeats twice.

 --- code ---
 ---